mongo-express/mongo-express/README.md

     npm install mongo-express

 By default `config.default.js` is used where the basic access authentication is `admin`:`pass`.
-*mongo-express* requires Node.js v4.x.x or higher.
+This is obviously not safe, and there are warnings in the console.

 **To configure:**